Measuring Human Exclusion for Structural Transformation: The African Social Development Index (ASDI)

 Macculi, Iris (2016).
 'Measuring Human Exclusion for Structural Transformation: The African Social Development Index (ASDI)' Paper presented at the annual conference of the HDCA, Tokyo 2016.

-Intergenerational Equity, Capability Measurement and Index, AFR - Africa
+topics: Intergenerational Equity, Capability Measurement and Index, AFR - Africa